mschoettle/website/docs/projects/index.md

     ---

-    A web application for users to predict results of football (aka. soccer) matches and compete with each other.
+    A web application for users to predict results of football (or soccer :wink:) matches and compete with each other.

     [:octicons-arrow-right-24: Tell me more](#tippspiel)